Skip to content

 The problem is that "app" is as vague as "building."
 A garden shed and a skyscraper are both buildings.
 A tip calculator and Uber are both apps.
 The cost depends entirely on what you are building, who you are building it for, and what technical decisions you make along the way.

-This guide gives you specific numbers based on real project types, real technology choices, and real market rates in 2026.
-We build mobile apps at ELM Labs โ from marketplace platforms to AI-powered diagnostic tools โ so these are prices we either charge or compete against.
+This guide helps you understand the factors that drive mobile app costs in 2026 based on real project types and real technology choices.
+We build mobile apps at ELM Labs โ€” from marketplace platforms to AI-powered diagnostic tools โ€” so we know what these projects involve and where you can save.

 Key Takeaways

-- Cross-platform (React Native) saves 30โ40% vs building native iOS + Android separately
+• Cross-platform (React Native) saves 30โ€“40% vs building native iOS + Android separately

-- Ongoing costs (hosting, updates, App Store fees) add 2,000โ10,000 EUR/year
+• Ongoing costs (hosting, updates, App Store fees) are a significant annual commitment

-- The platform choice (iOS, Android, or both) is the first decision that shapes everything
+• The platform choice (iOS, Android, or both) is the first decision that shapes everything

 Types of Mobile Apps and What They Cost